taehyunjo90/co-ptr_net-pytorch/README.md

    Run "run_seq2seq_gru_sorting.py" or "run_ptrnet_gru_sorting.py"

 2. TSP

    You have to download TSP train and test set file, which is introduced in the paper.
 You can download data from http://goo.gl/NDcOIG.
 You need put the downloaded data to "co_data" folder.

+   - tsp5_test.txt, tsp5.txt are needed for fixed length tsp problem to train seq2seq.
+   - tsp_all_len5.txt ~ tsp_all_len20.txt are needed for variable length tsp problem to train pointer network.

    Run "run_seq2seq_gru_tsp.py" or "run_ptrnet_gru_tsp.py"